• Skip to primary navigation

 Romans 12:1-2 ESV

 When I go on hikes, I love the exhilarating rush of excitement by being in nature.
-There is a certain euphoric I get by breathing in the creation of God.
+There is a certain euphoria I get by breathing in the creation of God.
 That is always how it has been.
 From the time I was little, I had an ingrained need to enjoy outdoor exercise.
 God created me that way.
 By practicing the things that God created in me not only am I replenishing myself, but I am glorifying my creator.

 Do you see how simple self-care really is?
 Self-care is simply practicing the habits and gifts that God has placed in us.
-By those means we take care of ourselves and glorify God.
+By those means, we take care of ourselves and glorify God.

 Three Tips for Christian Self Care